TokMem: One-Token Procedural Memory for Large Language Models: Additional Results

 \subsection{Analysis of Unfreezing LLM Backbone for TokMem}

 We further examine the importance of freezing the backbone when adding new tool memories, reflecting real-world usage where procedural knowledge grows incrementally over time.
-This setting contrasts with recent approaches~\citep{wang2025toolgen} that compress tool usage into virtual tokens by post-training the backbone.
-While such methods improve retrieval efficiency at scale, they rely on modifying backbone parameters, which hinders continual adaptability and risks overwriting prior knowledge.
+This setting contrasts with recent approaches~\citep{wang2025toolgen} that aim to compress tool use description by post-training the backbone.
+Such methods rely on modifying backbone parameters, which hinders continual adaptation and risks overwriting prior knowledge.

-As shown in Figure~\ref{fig:forgetting_nonfreeze}, unfreezing the backbone during TokMem adaptation leads to severe forgetting of previously learned tools, consistent with catastrophic interference in continual learning.
-By contrast, freezing the backbone preserves prior capabilities while allowing new tool memories to be incorporated without loss, highlighting TokMem’s advantage for incremental adaptation.
-Notably, unfreezing offers no meaningful performance gains after the initial training round, suggesting that TokMem strikes an effective balance between performance and continual adaptation.
+As shown in Figure~\ref{fig:forgetting_nonfreeze}, We confirm that unfreezing the backbone during TokMem adaptation leads to severe forgetting of previously learned tools.
+By contrast, our choice of freezing the backbone meaningfully preserves prior capabilities while allowing new tool memories to be incorporated without loss, highlighting TokMem’s advantage for incremental adaptation.
+This analysis suggests that TokMem strikes an effective balance between performance and continual adaptation.

-\section{Additional Analysis on Memory Placement}
+\subsection{Additional Analysis on Memory Placement}

-We have stress-tested the effect of memory token placement (prefix vs.\ infix) with randomly generated queries and with varying length of memory tokens in Section~\ref{sec: Analysis on Memory Placement}.
-We now turn to the GSM8K math reasoning dataset~\citep{cobbe2021trainingverifierssolvemath}, to evaluate generalization and training efficiency.
+In Section~\ref{sec: Analysis on Memory Placement}, we have stress-tested the memorization with different memory token placement (prefix vs.~infix) by varying numbers of memory tokens.
+We now turn to the GSM8K math reasoning dataset~\citep{cobbe2021trainingverifierssolvemath} to evaluate generalization and training sample efficiency.

-Our experiments run on Llama 3.2 1B and 3B as backbone models and compare prefix tuning against TokMem under two training setups: using only $20\%$ of the training set that represents a low-data regime, or the full dataset.
+Our experiments use Llama 3.2 1B and 3B as backbone models and compare prefix tuning against TokMem under two training setups: using only $20\%$ of the training set (a low-data regime) or the full dataset.
 We report two evaluation metrics. \begin{itemize}[leftmargin=*] \item \textbf{Compliance} measures whether the model follows the required answer format, i.e., producing the final answer after the delimiter ``\#\#\#\#''.
-This metric isolates the recall of procedural memory from the reasoning abilities already present in the backbone models. \item \textbf{Exact Match (EM)} measures the correctness of the final answer after standard normalization (e.g., removing commas or extraneous symbols). \end{itemize}
+This metric isolates procedural-memory recall from the reasoning abilities already present in the backbone. \item \textbf{Exact Match (EM)} measures the correctness of the final answer after standard text normalization (e.g., removing commas or extraneous symbols). \end{itemize}